U.S. judge says to likely vacate insider trading guilty pleas over IBM deal

-NEW YORK (Reuters) - A U.S. judge said Thursday he would likely vacate the guilty pleas of four men accused of engaging in an insider trading scheme ahead of an IBM Corp deal, as fallout continued from an appellate ruling curtailing authorities’ abilities to pursue such cases.
+NEW YORK, Dec 18 (Reuters) - A U.S. judge said Thursday he would likely vacate the guilty pleas of four men accused of engaging in an insider trading scheme ahead of an IBM Corp deal, as fallout continued from an appellate ruling curtailing authorities’ abilities to pursue such cases.

 U.S. District Judge Andrew Carter in Manhattan questioned whether the pleas had an “insufficient factual basis” in light of the decision from the 2nd U.S. Circuit Court of Appeals, a view shared by the defendants’ lawyers.